 Focused and bespoke professional learning opportunities is closely linked to the school learning plan and based on detailed scrutiny of data and school progress.
 Weekly INSET, in house courses run in the professional learning space, and signposting to local and national courses, ensure a bespoke and precise response to improving the quality of learning at Buttercup primary school

-Precise distributed leadership – To ensure that the focus remained on teaching and learning at Buttercup primary school the roles of the deputies were stripped back to provide pure leadership of teaching, learning and assessment in 3-and Both deputies do not take on additional non teaching responsibility such as premises etc. )
+Precise distributed leadership – To ensure that the focus remained on teaching and learning at Buttercup primary school the roles of the deputies were stripped back to provide pure leadership of teaching, learning and assessment in 3-and Both deputies do not take on additional no :teaching responsibility such as premises etc. )

-Employment of Higher Level teaching Assistants, and additional teacher with qts, have increased the specialism within school resulting in a impact on the ability of staff to meet individual needs and overcome barriers to learning.
+Employment of Higher Level teaching Assistants, and additional teacher with QTS have increased specialism within the school resulting in a impact on the ability of staff to meet individual needs and overcome barriers to learning.

 Engaging with parents:

-When engaging with parents the school leadership is committed to open communication, proactive relationships and continuous refining of procedures.
+When engaging with parents the school leadership is committed to open communication, proactive relationships, and continuous refining of procedures.
 The school has an outstanding relationship with a large majority of parents and carers, particularly those families who might traditionally find working with the school difficult.
 A majority of parents and carers are involved in decision-making on key matters through well-established procedures.
 Proprietor actively seeks and acts upon the views of parents when reviewing key school policies.
 Parents are consulted on their preferred method of communication, and parents are committed to all aspects of the school curriculum including Relationships and Sex Education and Religious and Cultural Education.
-The school actively provides a range of opportunities to engage with families such as an open daily café, termly health & wellbeing drop ins where they can meet with a range of professionals.
+The school actively provides a range of opportunities to engage with families ( weekly surgeries ,termly health & wellbeing drop ins where they can meet with a range of professionals.

-(

 (90% of parents think the school takes account of their views & 96% feel able to approach the school with concerns)